Khosrov Forest State Reserve: Landscapes

 The landscape variety of Khosrov Forest State Reserve are due to the difficult mountainous relief, steep zoning and peculiarities of soil-climate conditions.
 They from landscape types from semi-desert to mountainous and alpine meadows.

 True and sparse forests occupy 16 per cent of the reserve, open grasslands 20 per cent of the reserve, and rock-dwelling xerophilous communities cover 64 per cent of the reserve.

 Semi-desert types of landscapes are spread at 900 to 1250 m above sea level at the foot of the mountain ranges.
 Dry steppes occupy the middle sections of mountainous zone (at 1250 to 2500 m above sea level), where one can meet/find eastern oak forest from 1600 m, and juniper sparse forest at 1500 to 2100 m above sea level.

-One can also meet Euonymus europaeus, Sorbus aucuparia, and Lonicera caucasica in separate islets or with mixed symbioses.
+One can also find Euonymus europaeus, Sorbus aucuparia, and Lonicera caucasica in separate islets or with mixed symbioses.

 Mountain-steppe and mountain-meadow landscapes are spread at 2500 m above sea level in the reserve area; they are transferred into sub-alpine and alpine meadows in the high mountain zone.